hasnat/redux-modules/docs/motivation.md

 Both of these approaches disconnect the `constant`, the `action creator`, and the accompanying `reducer`.

-Furthermore neither approach scales ideally.
+Neither approach scales well as new transformations are added.
 The first option generates 3 files of the same name for every new reducer, while second grows out of control after about 10 actions.

 ## A simpler solution
 `redux-modules` aims to streamline the process of defining state transformations by combining the `constant`, `action creator`, and `reducer` into a single object.